SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are also private car and limo services.
 This is a great option if you are arriving for a business meeting or your budget allows for a little more luxury.

-I don't recommend this option for anyone that plans to only visit San Francisco.
-Parking is really expensive and a bit of a hassle in the city.
+I don't recommend this option for anyone who plans to visit only San Francisco.
+That's because parking is so expensive and can be a hassle in the city.
 It's just one more thing you'll need to think about while trying to enjoy your stay.

 However, if you do need a car during your stay, you'll find quite a few options at the SFO Rental Car Center.
-I recommend booking in advance, as there is a car shortage sometimes.
+I recommend you book in advance, as there is a car shortage sometimes.

 You will find all of the major car rental companies here, including Avis, Hertz, and Budget.